kenny019/unblock-moneysmart/README.md

 This is an extension that removes the blur and login banner from blog.moneysmart.sg

 ## How to use
+Wait for me to upload the extension to chrome web store

+Alternatively
 ```
-0. Wait for me to upload the extension to chrome web store
 1. Download the files
 2. Go to chrome://extensions/
 3. Click on "Developer Mode"